10 Careers Choices after LLB | Overview

 The link between law and UPSC is that the UPSC examination has law papers to be cleared and LLB assists to pass them in one go.
 Further, the three or five years in Law College gives knowledge of subjects of Arts such as Political Science and Sociology and also gives candidates time to prepare.
 So, one can pursue civil services right after Law College.

 Civil Service is a job with unlimited benefits; an opportunity to serve society, handsome remuneration, amenities and after retirement benefits.
 However, to pass the UPSC exam is the toughest challenge in the way to success and it requires dedicated hard work.

 Judge Advocate General

-If you are shortlisted amongst all the applicants, the Service Selection Board will conduct two Psychological Aptitude Test in the form of interview and medical fitness exam by a certified army doctor.
+If you are shortlisted amongst all the applicants, the Service Selection Board will conduct two Psychological Aptitude Tests in the form of an interview and medical fitness exam by a certified army doctor.
 Passing these selection processes will ensure entry into the JAG branch of the army.

 In this era, everyone wants to remain updated about the happenings around the world related to sports, legal, religious, political and other such matters.
 Technology and Media are responsible to ensure that this information is provided to the people and is done by journalists.
 Unlike journalism, legal journalism focusses only on issues around the world related to law.
 To become a legal journalist, no separate qualification is required but a Law degree and a company willing to hire you are sufficient.